notrodta/Flip/README.md

 # Flip

-Mini game.
+`Flip` is a mini game created by using hte Unity Game Engine

 A downloadble version can be found at: <https://notrodta.itch.io/flip>

 ## Controls: